 I admire all of them for what they have done for their shareholders.
 Why am I not invested in them already?
 For one, I identified some of them a bit too late while the market had already done so.
 As a result, their valuations today are just too high for my comfort.
 Others, I am still learning about their business models, competitive advantages, and the industries they operate in.
 For those, it’s too early for me to consider investing in them.

-All things considered, some of these names might go in my portfolio the next time stock market dives and offers me a compelling price.
+All things considered, some of these names might go in my portfolio next time stock market dives and offers me a compelling price.

 These are all seasoned and highly accomplished CEOs.
-[Thought it’s not quite the same thing as investing in young startup owners like Bessemer does, but I don’t have access to them like a VC does.]
+[Though it’s not quite the same thing as investing in young startup owners like Bessemer does, but I don’t have access to them like a VC does.]
 As you can see from the previous tables, most of them have been at the helm for twenty years or more.
 Investing in their businesses is certainly not the same as betting on a young gun who’d just started his company.
 On the other hand, it is also far safer.
 I can invest more capital in such businesses without risking permanent loss.
-Granted My upside potential is probably not as high as if I were investing in a young Mark Zuckerberg when Facebook was still private.
-But we investors also tend to underestimate the growth runways ahead of excellent public businesses.
+Granted my upside potential is probably not as high as if I were investing in a young Mark Zuckerberg when Facebook was still private.
+But we investors also tend to underestimate growth runways ahead of excellent public businesses.
 Consider the case of Wal-Mart (WMT) from early 1990s.
 Or Amazon (AMZN) from mid 2000s.
-Both became 10x baggers in about a decade, and that was well after them going public.
+Both became 10x baggers in about a decade, and that was well after they went public.